rubencaro/omg/README.md

 It can run arbitrary scripts on your machine, just like `npm run <thing>` does.
 Even simpler: you would do `omg <thing>`.
 See `custom` section on `.omg.toml` file.

+It can open a terminal with an SSH session on any remote server, either from a given fixed list, or from a configured GCE project.
+Once configured, you just run `omg goto <server name>`.

 ## What will it be able to do

 It will be able to perform all things [bottler](https://github.com/rubencaro/bottler) can.
 Except for the _release_ part, which needs an inside man on the Erlang VM.
 That will be sorted out supporting _distillery_.